Regional Growth Fund

 Regional tourism and local jobs are front and centre of the latest round of the BBRF.
 Regional Australia is set to share in $200 million for local infrastructure and community-building projects, with up to $45 million of this funding earmarked to support tourism related infrastructure projects.

-We would encourage all potential applicants to visit the business.gov.au BBRF website to assist in determining the elegibility of their project.
+We would encourage all future potential applicants to visit the business.gov.au BBRF website to assist in determining the elegibility of their project.
 Please contact the RDA Great Southern office for assistance with your application.
 The Business Grants Hub can be contacted on 13 28 46.

 The successful applications for the Infrastructure Project Stream was announced on 4 August 2017.
 The full list of Infrastructure Project Stream applications is available to download.